Project-Herophilus/DataSimulators/README.md

-# DataSimulators
+# DataSimulators Background
-Specific Data Simulators designed to help with implementation of ideas
+Specific Data Simulators designed to help with implementation of iDaaS.

 # Reference Architecture/Design Pattern Based Platform
 Just to provide a few visuals to how to visualize it as we talk about each submodule within each part of the platform.